 - Privacy Notice for Alumni and Friends of the Foundation

-The Privacy Notice for Staff, Visiting Staff and Volunteers is available on the VLE.
+- Privacy Notice for Prospective Staff, Staff, Visiting Staff and Volunteers

 Our communications with our community will be conducted in the least intrusive way possible and only in ways that you would reasonably expect, as additionally outlined in our privacy notices.
 Where we process children’s data we take extra care to ensure we protect their interests.